jcrphx03/js63pilot/README.md

     file: /opt/tomcat8/webapps/jasperserver-pro/WEB-INF/bundles/jasperserver_messages.properties

-Where are the solutions:
+Where are the changes?:
  File: overrides_custom.css
  It is resolving the requirements "1","2","3"

  File: jasperserver_messages.properties
  It is resolving the requirement "4"